selvaklnc/wmao/src/content/posts/image-pdf-hosting.md

 What Is the Image Manager?
 --------------------------

-The Image Manager is a tool available exclusively to Pro Members of LeadsLeap.
+The Image Manager is a tool available exclusively to Pro Members of <span data-link="https://leadsleap.com?r=selvaklnc">LeadsLeap</span>.
 It provides a central place to upload, store, and manage images that you want to use throughout the platform.

-This feature is part of LeadsLeap's premium suite, developed by a platform that's been trusted by marketers since 2008.
+This feature is part of <span data-link="https://leadsleap.com?r=selvaklnc">LeadsLeap</span>'s premium suite, developed by a platform that's been trusted by marketers since 2008.

 ### Where You Can Use Hosted Images: